| >>Sunnah | The Four Imam

 1. The Imam has provided a complete Islamic law.

-2. He always expressed strong reservation on the nature and functioning of Khilafat on account
+2. He always expressed strong reservation on the nature and functioning of Khilafat on account of it hearing become more a family affair than a public one.

 3. He did not mix his personal thinking in the matters of Islam